jlzych/jlzych.com/source/partials/_writing_principles.md

 Like design, the key to writing well is **iteration**.
 Your first draft is never born perfect.
 Most writers don't initially say what they want to say, or say it as well as they could.

 Clear writing is the result of a lot of tinkering.
 Rewriting is mainly a matter of carpentry: altering the sequence, tightening the flow, sharpening the point.

+> Do not be afraid to experiment with what you have written. […] Remember, it is no sign of weakness or defeat that your manuscript ends up in need of major surgery.
+This is a common occurrence in all writing, and among the best writers.
+>
+> — <cite>Strunk & White, [The Elements of Style][elements-of-style]</cite>

 If you’re struggling with an element of your writing, the simplest fix is to just get rid of it.
 It was trying to do an unnecessary job all along — that’s why it was giving you so much grief.
 This will also make your writing simpler.